 Work to shift the voting age to 16 can spur conversations on the importance of youth political participation, and the policy can drive demand for civics education.

 Generation Citizen has determined that significant energy exists for movements to lower the voting age in diverse municipalities in the United States.
-Young people, policy-makers, and citizens are hungry for innovative proposals to awaken our increasingly fragmented democracy, and lowering the voting age seems to be one such proposal.
+Young people, policy-makers, and citizens are hungry for innovative proposals to awaken our increasingly fragmented democracy, and the idea of lowering the voting age has gained significant momentum in recent years.

-Vote16USA has progressed steadily since its launch in December 2015.
-We established a Youth Advisory Board for the effort, led and supported ballot measure campaigns in California, and brought the idea to the public through earned media coverage in over 75 different outlets, including major publications like the New York Times.
-Ensuring the movement remains youth-led as we head into 2017, we believe that we can continue to launch specific municipal efforts, carry out awareness campaigns, and educate key influencers about the policy.
-The timing is ripe to build on our progress and advance a cohesive movement to reinvigorate our democracy by extending voting rights to 16- and 17-year-olds for local elections.
+Vote16USA has progressed rapidly since its launch in December 2015.
+We have established a Youth Advisory Board to guide the effort, led and supported advocacy efforts in states including California, Massachusetts, Maryland, and DC.
+Hundreds of local and national media outlets have covered the topic and Vote16USA’s work on it, including major publications like the New York Times.
+In 2019, 126 members of Congress went on the record as supporters of 16-year-old voting.
+Now in 2020, the moment is ripe to build on our progress and advance a cohesive movement to reinvigorate our democracy by extending voting rights to 16- and 17-year-olds.
+Learn more at Vote16USA.org.

 - New York Times on the campaign’s launch